 Visa Procedures in Los Angeles

-Welcome to the Visa Section of the Consulate General of Germany in Los Angeles.
-We are pleased that you want to visit Germany, and maybe other Schengen States.
+Enlarge image (© colourbox) Welcome to the Visa Section of the Consulate General of Germany in Los Angeles.
+We are pleased that you will be visiting Germany and possibly other Schengen States.
 We hope the information and links provided below will assist you in the preparation of your visa application.

 For immigration/work purposes (type D visa, refered to as a National Visa): Biometric Visas will be issued and 10 finger scans will be collected.
 A biometric photograph must also be submitted by the person applying for the visa.

-For airport transit or for temporary visits to Germany and other Schengen States (type A or respectively type C visa, refered to as Schengen Visa): As of May 15, 2014, the Visa sections at the German missions in the U.S. will join the Visa Information System (VIS).
-Therefore, 10 finger scans have to be collected from each applicant.
-You will find more information about this in the right-hand column (Visa Information System).
+For airport transit or for temporary visits to Germany and other Schengen States (type A or respectively type C visa, refered to as Schengen Visa): As of May 15, 2014, the visa sections at the German missions in the U.S. will begin collecting biometric data, that is, fingerprints, for Schengen visas as part of the Visa Information System (VIS).
+Please see the right-hand column for more information about the Visa Information System (VIS).

 Visa applicants must make an appointment and apply in person.